smaccm/march-drop-manifest/PREREQ.md

 ### Docker

 If you use Docker we have support for using a Docker image to build seL4 and CAmkES that is preconfigured with all the tools needed to download and build the code.
+See [github.com/ikuz/docker-sel4-camkes](https://github.com/ikuz/docker-sel4-camkes).

-However, the Docker image is not set up to connect to the Odroid-XU (see [`HARDWARE.md`](https://github.com/smaccm/march-drop-manifest/blob/master/HARDWARE.md) for details of how to do this).
+Note, however, the Docker image is not set up to connect to the Odroid-XU (see [`HARDWARE.md`](https://github.com/smaccm/march-drop-manifest/blob/master/HARDWARE.md) for general details of how to do this).

 ## Toolchains